loranbriggs/blog.codesquire.com/_posts/ContinuousDeployment.md

       console.log( 'Post-receive happened!' );
     });

-This will print to the Node console that the push was recived.
+This will print to the Node console that the push was received.
 To make this more useful we will expand upon this.
-Remember before I said it would be ideally to sepearte your stagging from your production.
+Remember before I said it would be ideally to separate your staging from your production.
 Well lets start by adding a line so this only gets fired when our `develop` branch is pushed:

     gith({